telerik/ajax-docs/mobile-support/mobile-support-and-responsiveness.md

 Responsive Web Design is an approach at formatting your content to provide an optimal viewing experience on a wide range of devices with a minimum of resizing, panning, or scrolling.
 Starting with the Q1 2014 release of the UI for AJAX, Telerik provides significant support for responsive web design.

->caption Figure 1: Responsivene web design targets
+>caption Figure 1: Responsive web design targets

 ![](images/responsiveness-overview.png)